byjg/php-restserver/README.md

 swagger --operationid
 ```

-After you have the proper swagger.json just call the `ServiceRequestHandler`
+After you have the proper swagger.json just call the `HttpRequestHandler`
 and set automatic routes:

 ```php